bytebase/bytebase.com/content/docs/introduction/use-cases.md

 - [Watermark](/docs/security/watermark)
 - [Audit Log](/docs/security/audit-log)

+## Schema Enforcement

+Data quality and system robustness are largely determined by the database schema.
+And being able to enforce standards consistently is the key to a high-quality schema.
+Bytebase can enforce [100+ SQL Review rules](/docs/sql-review/overview) including naming convention, anti-SQL pattern detections and etc. You can also configure each individual rule for prod and non-prod environments respectively.

 ## Multi-Tenant Service

 A SaaS service may provision separate databases for each of its tenants.
 It's painful and error-prone to make sure a database change is consistently applied to each individual tenant's database.
 Bytebase can [change databases from multiple tenants](/docs/change-database/batch-change/#change-databases-from-multiple-tenants).